-Rule 1: Work in businesses, operations, and activities.
-Pursuant to sections 127A-12(a)(5), 127A-12(c)(12), 127A-13(b)(4), businesses, operations, and activities may operate during this emergency as set forth in the State's Proclamation and these Rules.
+Rule 1: Businesses, operations, and activities.
+Pursuant to sections 127A-12(a)(5), 127A-12(c)(12), 127A-13(b)(4), HRS, businesses, operations, and activities may operate during this emergency as set forth in the State's Proclamation and these Rules.
 Without limitation, "businesses" include forprofit, non-profit, or other entities, regardless of the nature of the service they perform, or their corporate or entity structure.
-All businesses are permitted to remain open except as otherwise provided by these Rules, and subject to all restrictions and physical distancing requirements, the Governor's Twenty-First Emergency Proclamations, any subsequent proclamations or orders, the State Department of Health Reopening Hawaii Safe Practices, and any CDC and industry guidelines.
-Exhibit A details specific requirements for certain businesses, operations, and activities.
+All businesses are permitted to remain open except as otherwise provided by these Rules, and subject to all restrictions and physical distancing requirements, the Governor's Emergency

+Proclamations, any subsequent proclamations or orders, the State Department of Health Reopening Hawaii Safe Practices, and any CDC and industry guidelines.
+Businesses shall refuse to allow entry to persons not wearing face coverings, unless an exception applies under the State's Proclamation.